springone-tour-2020-cicd/katacoda-scenarios/cloud-native-buildpacks/cloud-native-buildpacks-with-pack/step5.md

 Let's dive further into the `pack build` command by re-building the image and examining the log again.

-Before we re-build, however, let's make a small code change.
+Before we re-build, let's make a small code change.

 ### App source code change